U.S. Geological Survey Manual

 (3) Immediately report to their supervisors any accident or incident that results in, or could result in, personal injury or property damage.

-(5) Exercise rights and responsibilities as granted by the USGS OSH Program without fear of restraint, interference, coercion, discrimination, or reprisal for reporting an unsafe or unhealthful condition, or otherwise participating in the Program.
+(5) Exercise rights and responsibilities as granted by the Bureau OSH Program without fear of restraint, interference, coercion, discrimination, or reprisal for reporting an unsafe or unhealthful condition, or otherwise participating in the Program.

 (6) Actively participate in occupational safety and health education and training activities.

-J. Employee Representatives (Union), as applicable.
+G. Employee Representatives (Union), as applicable.

 (1) Participate in formal annual inspections of establishments and in the identification of unsafe or unhealthful conditions.